Skip to main content

 April 26, 2023

-Listen to This Article More than 80 years after Bentley’s doors opened to women, four of ‘the firsts’ tell their tales Much of history is a book filled with the stories of men, written by men — and the Bentley of 1917 was no… In 1949, she took that Bentley wager herself.
+Listen to This Article More than 80 years after Bentley’s doors opened to women, four of ‘the firsts’ tell their tales Much of history is a book filled with the stories of men, written by men — and the Bentley of 1917… In 1949, she took that Bentley wager herself.
 From their home above the family market, the sisters watched the Tobin Bridge rise and bemoaned the traffic it caused.
 “I was always late to class!”
 Eunice laughs.
 She, like Ros, loved math.
 In fact, a high school… The Stand-Up Standout Pat Flynn didn’t resign from her first full-time job because of the women’s liberation movement.
-She left the almost entirely male ranks at Paine Webber in 1972 because of something she knew…
+She left the almost entirely male ranks at Paine Webber in 1972 because of something…